EsteveM/private-blockchain-notary-service/README.md

 ### Configuration of the endpoints provided by the REST API

-Five Web API endpoints have been configured:
+Six Web API endpoints have been configured:

 * POST to submit a validation request: the URL path used is *url: "/requestValidation"*.
 It receives a wallet address.
 The response is a request object in JSON format.
 A validation window of 5 minutes is established.
 If a validation request is resubmitted, the current one is returned with a decreased validation window.